shaoyanji/shaoyanji.is-a.dev/_posts/2025-07-01-a-new-post-with-taskfile.md

 mermaid: false
 image:
   path: https://envs.sh/uLG.jpg
-  alt: "king arthur pulling the sword from the anvil"
+  alt: king arthur pulling the sword from the anvil
 ---

 ## A way to integrate Taskfile with Jekyll without dependencies on local system